 California residents can Petition, starting in September 2018, for Change of Name and Gender WITHOUT needing a physician’s letter or declaration.
-These Petitioners, maybe more clearly, do not need to attend a public hearing.
-Publishing, or Advertising, clearly not required for Petitions seeking to change a person’s gender marker, or a name if it’s to conform to the person’s gender identity.
+Also, these Petitioners do not need to attend a public hearing.
+Publishing (or Advertising) is not required for Petitions seeking to change a person’s gender marker, or a name if it’s to conform to the person’s gender identity.
 In 2019, California ID centers, such as DMV, are required to include the new Nonbinary marker to indicate a person’s gender.

 Since the 2014 law was enacted, the courts had become pretty good at smoothly processing Name Changes to conform to gender identity.
 It may be a bit rocky for the 2018 changes until all the court personnel has enough experiences.
 So, let’s get them some experience:)

 Transgender Name Change in California – The first bold step

 Transgender Name Change in California was made much better since a 2014 new California Law took effect (AB 1266, see CCP Section 1277(a)(5), 1278(a)(2)).
 California courts have been processing each Transgender Petitioner, under the new laws, more and more smoothly.
 A few clerks, and even some judges, weren’t familiar with the new processes early on.
 But, even when those processing problems happen, they can be cleared up quickly when the law is cited and reviewed.